GoldandBlack - Breakdown: Purdue's win over Northwestern

 Well, that depends on your perspective, but this game gave no reason to believe that Purdue's offensive eruption — relative to the opponent — vs. Virginia was much more than a magical night on Keady Court.

-The turnover trending is very positive for a team that has struggled to pass and catch at times — often critical ones — this season, but the shooting struggles didn't continue trending upward.
+The turnover trending is very positive for a team that has struggled to pass and catch at times — often critical ones — this season, but the shooting struggles returned for the start of Big Ten play.

-Purdue is playing differently now then It was to start the season, with Williams and Haarms playing side by side more, and with that comes some wrinkles to iron out this week in practice.
+Purdue is playing differently now than it was to start the season, with Williams and Haarms playing side by side more, and with that comes some wrinkles to iron out this week in practice.
 It's finals week.

 Painter won't be canceling any of those practices.